What we can learn from the Facebook data breach

 What we can learn from the Facebook data drama

 Lessons can be learnt by this Facebook data fallout.
-All companies, whether big or small, should be properly handling the data of the people who entrust their details to them.
-Data protection policies need to be simple, transparent and easy to understand.
-This is especially important with GDPR coming into force next month, which will put huge pressure on companies to use, log, manage and handle data according to new legislation.
+All companies should be properly handling the data of the people who trust them with their details.
+Data protection policies need to be simple, transparent and understandable.
+This is especially important with GDPR coming into force next month.
+This will put huge pressure on companies to use, log, manage and handle data.

-It is also important to ensure that not only are you compliant with data protection in-house but that any third party agencies or companies you outsource to and have access to your data are also following the new and stringent legislation.
+It is important to ensure that are you compliant with data protection legislation in-house .
+The same goes for any third party agencies or companies you outsource to and have access to your data.
 This will ensure that you do not end up a culprit of a media witch hunt, like the Facebook data scandal.